ocamlpro-Hufschmitt/typerex-lint/libs/ocplib-sempatch/README.md

-A rewrite has begun [here](https://github.com/ocamlpro-Hufschmitt/typerex-lint/tree/bup/libs/ocplib-sempatch/lib/automaton), but the generation from the Parsetree has never been done.
+A rewrite has begun [here](https://github.com/ocamlpro-Hufschmitt/typerex-lint/tree/bup/libs/ocplib-sempatch/lib/automaton), but the generation from the Parsetree han't been finished (but almost...).

-(In previous link, the toplevel dir is a toy automaton on a simple tree, and the "abc" dir contains the begining of the program supposed to generate the corresponding automaton for the parsetree).
+The idea of the generator is that it reads the cmi of the parsetree from current compiler (currently whith a hardcoded path which probably doesn't exist in your computer), and uses the type declaration in it to generate a lot of stuff. (more or less every module in libs/ocplib-sempatch/lib/automaton/abc is a generator for some part of the code).

+What remains to do is mostly to generate the evaluator and add special cases for nodes that have to be treated in a special way (like Locations which have to be ignored and special annotations).

 ### Allow patching more than expressions and structures